 These areas are covered by a joint Neighbourhood Group representing Hunsdon, Eastwick and Gilston and is separate to our Neighbourhood Plan Area which covers the rest of Hunsdon Parish.
 The two different areas are shown here for reference.

 The HANP covers the Parish minus the parts inside the Gilston development area, basically the Airfield and Village 7.
 In effect, this means HANP covers the main Village, Hunsdonbury, the houses is up to and including the Church and Hunsdon House and Briggens House, Hunsdon Pound and Hunsdon Mead.

-Last year we sent a survey to every household in the Parish and held an Open Day to canvass opinion of residents and businesses.
+Befor the Plan was written, we previously sent a survey to every household in the Parish and held an Open Day to canvass opinion of residents and businesses.
 They said they wanted Hunsdon to remain “Green, Safe and a Friendly place to live”.

 Three of the top four bugbears about living in Hunsdon were problems with traffic, its speed and volume on our country roads and, above all, HGV traffic .
 The other was fly-tipping.
 The overwhelming priority for expenditure was on road safety.

 Protection of the remaining green belt was important, and the majority of respondents said NO to further housing in the Hunsdon Area.
 This was not surprising given the policy of East Herts District Plan 2018 which removed a large tract of green belt in Eastwick and Gilston to build 10,000 houses.

 There was good support for the village shop and pubs but little for new businesses in Hunsdon apart from a cafe, a taxi service and allowance for home working businesses.